Essential nutrients for Dog:

 The high quality of this omega- 3 fatty acid has several health benefits.
 Before feeding the omega-3 fatty acid, consult with your veterinarian once to know the right amount to feed.

 Dog should typically have two meals a day.
 A recommended meal serving size is mentioned on all the food packages.

 It is important to feed right food for your dog to be healthy and active.

 For giving the right food, milk should not be replaced with water since it results in diarrhea.

-It is most important that your dog's food is thoroughly cooked and avoid anything with small bones, which can cause your dog to choke.
+It is most important that your dog's food is thoroughly cooked and please avoid anything with small bones, which can cause your dog to choke.
 Keep sweets out your dog's reach.
-Chocolate, in particular can be toxic to them.
+Chocolate, in particular, can be toxic to them.